Eastern Michigan University

 .
 It may take 8 weeks to process your initial application for education benefits.
 So you should start this process as soon as you know when you plan to attend, even if you have not been admitted yet.

-8. Visit the Military and Veterans Resource Center !
-In order to receive your benefits, you must contact our office or complete the Online Enrollment Certification Request .
+8. In order to receive your benefits, you must complete the Online Enrollment Certification Request .
 We'll need to collect some information based on your service and benefits.
 This step lets us know to report your information to Veterans Affairs and to complete the process.
 You must complete the online enrollment certification request each semester after you register for classes.

 Keep in mind that your VA benefits can be used only for classes that are required for graduation in your program of study